The focus of our third client story is Maria Urbanska.

 Being able to trust a company with my money is a big issue for me, and I think it applies to a lot of people.

-I was lucky that my first financial adviser, Jim Norton, was a lovely man.
+I was lucky that my first financial advisor, Jim Norton, was a lovely man.
 When he decided to retire, he wanted to hand over his clients to someone who shared the same work ethic.
 He said he came across Tribeca, this young company, and he said I think you’ll like them.
 I obviously trusted Jim so I thought if he chose Tribeca he must think they’re OK, as he was pretty fussy too.

 He was right!